Algorithmic Complexity Attacks

 Zip and Gzip Bombs

-Compression algorithms achieve compression by exploiting redundancy in the input.
-The theoretical maximum compression ratio for a given algorithm is determined by the information content of the input.
+Compression algorithms exploit redundancy in the input.
 A file consisting entirely of a single repeated byte has very high redundancy and compresses to a very small fraction of its original size.

-Applications that accept user-submitted archives and decompress them without size limits, file upload handlers, attachment processors, static analysis tools, are vulnerable.
+Applications that accept user-submitted archives and decompress them without size limits are vulnerable.
 The defense is straightforward: enforce a maximum decompression output size and abort if it is exceeded.
-Most compression libraries provide a means to read decompressed output incrementally rather than in full, allowing size checks before full expansion.
+Most compression libraries provide a means to read decompressed output incrementally, allowing size checks before full expansion.

 XML Entity Expansion (Billion Laughs)

 XML entities allow a string to be defined once and referenced multiple times.
-The XML specification requires that entity references be expanded recursively.
-This creates the opportunity for exponential expansion:
+The XML specification requires entity references to be expanded recursively, creating the opportunity for exponential expansion:

 <!ENTITY a "x">